SAP-archive/REST_API_Documentation_Guidelines/155_RestApiDocuments.html.md

 * Was the enhancement based upon customer feedback?

 #### Prerequisites and requirements
 Because the release notes contain critical information and act as an important communication tool, follow these guidelines so that the documentation is informative and consistent.
-When authoring release notes, follow the <a href="#AbouttheStyleandStandards">Styles and Standards</a> for many agreed-upon standards, including word choices, use of acronyms, and product names.
+When authoring release notes, follow the [Styles and Standards](001_Overview.html.md) for many agreed-upon standards, including word choices, use of acronyms, and product names.

 #### Headlines
 A headline is short, but interesting, and summarizes your release notes.
 Write headlines in sentence case.